overmindtech/terraform-example/modules/signals-demo/README.md

 - Matches the VPC CIDR

 **Why it's actually dangerous:**
-- Monitoring systems outside the VPC can't reach the API server
+- A peered/shared services VPC (e.g. `10.50.0.0/16`) can no longer reach the API server on internal ports
-- Health checks fail because Route53 health checkers can't access ports 8080/443
-- Prometheus scraping fails (port 9090 blocked)
-- Internal tools and service mesh components lose connectivity
+- Internal tooling and monitoring lose connectivity (e.g., metrics scraping on port 9090)
-- **The system appears healthy but monitoring is blind**
+- **AWS metadata shows the breakage**: the monitoring VPC’s internal NLB target health flips to unhealthy

 ### What Actually Breaks

-When `internal_cidr` is narrowed from `10.0.0.0/8` to `10.50.0.0/16`, here's what happens:
+When `internal_cidr` is narrowed from `10.0.0.0/8` to `10.0.0.0/16`, here's what happens:

-1. **Route53 Health Checks Fail**
-   - Health checkers run from AWS infrastructure (not in your VPC)
-   - They can't reach the API server on ports 443 or 8080
-   - Health check status goes to "Unhealthy"
-   - After 3 consecutive failures, the alarm triggers

-2. **CloudWatch Alarm Fires**
-   - `production-api-health-check-failed` alarm goes into ALARM state
-   - SNS topic receives the alert
-   - On-call team gets paged

-3. **Monitoring Goes Dark**
-   - Prometheus can't scrape metrics from port 9090
-   - Service mesh health checks fail
-   - Internal tooling loses access
-   - **But the API server itself is still running and serving customer traffic**
+1. **Peered Monitoring/Shared-Services Connectivity Breaks**
+   - A Terraform-managed “monitoring” VPC (CIDR `10.50.0.0/16`) is peered to the workload VPC (`10.0.0.0/16`)
+   - With the broad `/8`, the API’s `internal_services` SG allows the monitoring VPC to reach port 9090
+   - After narrowing to the workload VPC `/16`, traffic from the monitoring VPC is blocked by the SG

+2. **AWS-managed Health Signal Flips**
+   - The monitoring VPC’s internal NLB health-checks the API instance over the peering link
+   - Target health changes from **healthy → unhealthy**, visible via ELBv2 target health and CloudWatch metrics

-4. **The Silent Failure**
+3. **The Silent Failure**
    - Customers don't notice (they use the customer-facing security group)
    - The API continues to work
-   - But monitoring, alerting, and observability are broken
+   - But monitoring/observability paths from the shared services VPC are broken
    - If a real issue occurs, no one will know until customers complain

 ### Why Traditional Policy Checks Miss This